CloudBase Resources Migration Guide

 - Export Data:

-- Click "Batch Export Data", select "All Data"
+- Click "Batch Export Data" and select "All Data"

 - Export Model Configuration: